KaiWesterschwiensterdt/KaiWesterschwiensterdt/README.md

 - 👋 Hi, I’m @KaiWesterschwiensterdt
 - 👀 I’m interested in ... programming, sports
-- 🌱 I’m currently learning ...
-Webdevelopment
+- 🌱 I’m currently learning ... web development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... u can't reach me
+- 📫 How to reach me ... answer with "general kenobi"

 <!---
 KaiWesterschwiensterdt/KaiWesterschwiensterdt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.